checkiAU/checkiAU.github.io/docs/index.md

-# Checki
+# Checki✅
-Checki securely streamlines contactless check in—out to keep you and your customers COVIDSafe.
+Checki✅ securely streamlines contactless check in—out to keep you and your customers COVIDSafe.
 * Track your customer capacity in real time
 * Setup alerts for your visitors estimated time of stay
 * Each visitor can click on your Checki profile through our accessible app to scan in and out.